 MAB UNESCO – Man and Biosphere program

+This scientific programme promotes a balanced relation between mankind and nature, by encouraging the preservation of biodiversity and sustainable development.
 This initiative also includes the Reserves of the Biospheres, a network aimed at stimulating activities in collaboration with institutions and local communities in favour of the environment: Delta del po reserve and the Tuscan-Emilia Appennins are part of it.

 World heritage and a culture of peace